 Freezer Paper for Applique

-Detailed templates can be hard to draw around and move if you try and pin it in place.
+Detailed templates can be hard to draw around and move if you try and pin them in place.
 Freezer paper is a great way to cut out complicated shapes.

 - Cut the freezer paper to fit your printer (A4 or Letter) making sure it is flat and not wrinkled.
 If it curls or has a bend, place it under heavy books until it straightens out.
 If it is not straight it will jam your printer.

 - Create your shape on your computer and insert the cut freezer paper and print.
-Remember, print on the matt side and not the shiny side.
+Remember, print on the dull side of the freezer paper and not the shiny side.